When to start introducing solid foods

 Infant formula, follow-on formula or growing-up milks are not needed once your baby is 12 months old.
-Goats' and sheep’s milk are not suitable as a drink for babies under one year and rice drink is not suitable as a drink for children under the age of five.
+Goats' and sheep's milk are not suitable as a drink for babies under one year.
+Rice drink is not suitable as a drink for children under the age of five.

-Tips to encourage your child to explore foods
+Tips to help your child enjoy new foods

 - Healthy eating.
-Babies like the food they get used to so give them as many different, healthier foods as you can – this way they are more likely to keep eating them as they grow up.
-It is a great habit to get into and one that will hopefully make your life a little easier as they get older.
-Also, do not give them foods or drinks with added sugar, or salty or fatty food, as this will make them more likely to want them as they get older.
+Babies like the food they get used to so give them as many different, healthier foods as you can.
+This way they are more likely to keep eating them as they grow up.
+It's a great habit to get into and one that will hopefully make your life a little easier as they get older.
+It's best not to give them foods or drinks with added sugar, or salty or fatty food either, as this will make them more likely to want them as they get older.

-- Show them and eat together.
+- Show them how you eat.
 Babies copy their parents and other children so you can help them by showing them that you eat healthier foods.
 Babies enjoy watching you eat, and learn from being a part of family mealtimes.
 Help them join in by talking to them and giving them food when you or the rest of the family is eating.
-Having mealtimes around the same time every day can make it easier for your baby to know when to expect to eat.
+Having mealtimes around the same time every day can make it easier for your baby to know when it's food time.

 - Finger foods.
 Let your baby feed themselves with their fingers.
 This way they can show you how much they want to eat, and it gets them familiar with different types of food.
 It also makes eating more enjoyable.
 As a guide, the best finger foods are foods that can be cut up into pieces that are big enough for your baby to hold in their fist, and stick out of the top of it.
 Pieces about the size of your own finger work well.

 - How much?
 Most babies know when they are full up, so don’t make them finish a portion when they don’t want to.
-Smaller, more frequent meals and healthier snacks will suit them better when they are young.
-Don’t worry if your baby hasn’t eaten much in a meal or a day, what they eat over a week is more important.
+Smaller, more frequent meals and healthier snacks will suit them better when they are little.
+Don’t worry if your baby hasn’t eaten much in a meal or a day.
+What they eat over a week is more important.

 - Homemade is best.
 Homemade food is made from simple ingredients with no added sugar or salt.
 Any unused food can be kept in the fridge or frozen.
 Then all you have to do is reheat the amount you need.
-This also helps them get used to family foods and saves money.
+This also helps your baby get used to family foods, and saves money.